 This date picker’s design is so smooth and elegant that we can only compare it to the sharply dressed aesthetic of the Roaring 20’s ladies and gentlemen.
-It also doesn’t do any harm that this datepicker is a part of a well-known and popular ant design library.
+It also doesn’t do any harm that this datepicker is part of a well-known and popular design library.
 If you’re not used to working with MomentJS, you can always replace it with a lib of your choice.
-But, not taking that into consideration, Ant design datepicker is an all-around cool and beautiful date and time picker.
+But, not considering that, Ant Design datepicker is an all-around cool and beautiful date and time picker.

 React Native Datepickers